theheroGAC/PSV-Cleaner/README.md

 ## Important Notes

 - Backup important data before first use (though it's safe, it's always good practice)
 - Works best with regular use to maintain optimal performance
 - Compatible with all major PS Vita homebrew applications

 ---

+## Credits

+### Developers
+**Original Creator:** theheroGAC
+**Development Team:** All contributors to the PlayStation Vita homebrew community

+### Special Thanks
+- **VitaSDK Developers** - For the incredible development toolkit and libraries that made this project possible
+  - The entire team behind VitaSDK and its documentation
+  - Open-source contributors to PS Vita homebrew development
+  - Community testers and feedback providers

+- **Homebrew Community** - For inspiring and supporting PS Vita development
+  - VitaShell, PKGi, RetroArch, and all homebrew app developers
+  - Plugin developers (reF00D, NoNpDrm, VitaGrafix, etc.)
+  - The amazing PS Vita homebrew ecosystem

+### Acknowledgments
+This project wouldn't have been possible without the dedicated work of countless developers who contributed to PS Vita homebrew tools, libraries, and knowledge sharing.
+A special acknowledgment goes to all the PS Vita enthusiasts who keep this platform alive and thriving.

+---

+## License

+This software is freely distributable for all purposes and uses, provided that:
+- All credits to the original creator **theheroGAC** must be preserved
+- The acknowledgment of VitaSDK developers and the homebrew community is maintained
+- No modifications that remove or alter the credits are permitted

+**Freedom with Responsibility** - Use, share, and enjoy PSV Cleaner while respecting the effort and contributions that made it possible!

+---